poinsenops/PalletGenerator/README.md

 # PalletGenerator
-A page i made because i was bored its made using tailwind, javascript and html.
+A page I made because I was bored its made using tailwind4, javascript and html.